 Abstract

 In vitro conservation method of Bulbophyllum auricomum Lindl. has been developed in the present study.
-Minimum shoot length (7.68±0.71 mm) and least root formation (at least 1 root/plantlet) were achieved when protocorm-derived shoots were cultured incessantly on one-fourth strength MS medium with 60 g l-1 sucrose for 12 months.
+Minimum shoot length (7.68±0.71 mm) and least root formation (at least 1 root/plantlet) were achieved when protocorm-derived shoots were cultured contnuously on one quarter strength MS medium with 60 g l-1 sucrose for 12 months.
 In contrast, when the explants were maintained on full strength MS nutrient medium supplemented with 30 g l-1 sucrose, the cultures grew faster, filled the culture vessel after 6 months of culture if not subcultured.
 To determine the growth and viability of prolong cultures, randomly selected plantlets from different treatments were transferred to normal MS medium with 30 g l-1 sucrose.
 It was noted that all plantlets from different treatments were able to resume growth on MS basal medium after 3, 6 or 12 months of continuous culture on the same medium in the same culture vessel.
 There was no significant difference in survival percentage of shoots (80-100 %) after culture for 3, 6 and 12 months on different strength of MS nutrient medium.
 While, one-fourth strength MS medium with high sucrose (60 g l-1) showed a retarding effect on growth of B. auricomum plants.

 Key words: Bulbophyllum auricomum, endangered species, in vitro conservation, nutrient medium, orchids